Azure/iotedgedev/CONTRIBUTING.md

         pip install -e .
         ```

-1. Rename `.env.tmp` in the root of the repo to `.env` and set the `IOTHUB_CONNECTION_STRING` and `DEVICE_CONNECTION_STRING` values to settings from your existing IoT Hub and Edge Device.
+4. Rename `.env.tmp` in the root of the repo to `.env` and set the `IOTHUB_CONNECTION_STRING` and `DEVICE_CONNECTION_STRING` values to settings from your existing IoT Hub and Edge Device.
 If you don't have these, or want to create new ones, you could run `iotedgedev iothub setup` in the root of the repo to setup your resources and fill out the values automatically.

-> NOTE: It is also possible to use [GitHub Codespaces](https://github.com/features/codespaces): after creating the Codespaces on your fork, all the above steps apply.
+> NOTE: It is also possible to use [GitHub Codespaces](https://github.com/features/codespaces): after creating the Codespaces, you'll need to go through steps 3 and 4.

 ## Run and debug tests